Jarid Manos

 Jarid Manos is an author, speaker, environmental activist and founder and president of the Great Plains Restoration Council.
-He is author of Ghetto Plainsman (2007, 2010).

-He has been described as "an ex-drug dealing gay black person of Moorish descent who is currently an environmental activist."

 According to an article and interview with Manos in 2008, as a child in Ohio he "dreamed about buffalo, prairie dogs, and the Great Plains," (and then) "even while he dealt drugs on the New York City streets", and was eventually inspired by the idea of a Buffalo Commons.

-An environmental advocate for more than fifteen years, Manos has been published in or has been written about in numerous magazines and newspapers.